Where to Find Physical Descriptions of Your Ancestor

 Descriptions of our ancestor’s physical appearance can help us see them in our mind’s eye.
-But how can we discover what they looked like if we don’t have videos or photos to provide evidence?
+But how can we discover their appearance if we don’t have videos or photos to provide evidence?

 Military Draft Cards

 The documents are a gold mine of information.
-Sadly, they are primarily descriptions of males as men were required to register during the Civil War, WWI, and WWII in the US.
+Sadly, they primarily describe males because the government required men to register in the US during the Civil War, WWI, and WWII.
 The features recorded include:

 height (tall, short, medium)

 Check out this video to see how you can turn these documents into physical descriptions.

 Passport applications are incredible because they are not reserved primarily for males.
 Additionally, some passports come with photos.
 You have to love that!!!
 Passports vary over time, but the more recent ones record:

 ↪️ Do you want to write a family history book?

 Grab your copy of this FREE Writing Guide:

 I love these more modern records, but what about a collection that can document ancestors before the 1900s?